Written by

 Hold that thought.
 Target acquired.

-A few houses away, LARISSA HESS, a well-dressed woman in an expensive car, backs out of the garage of a expensive house.
+A few houses away, LARISSA HESS, a well-dressed woman in an expensive car, backs out of the garage of an expensive house.

 She starts the car and they pull out.

-Jenny and Mike pull up to a parking spot near a restaurant with outdoor seating and watch as Larissa Hess walks up to a handsome mystery man (whom we'll later know as SEBASTIAN PRINCE) already seated at a table for two.
+Jenny and Mike pull up to a parking spot near a restaurant with outdoor seating and watch as Larissa Hess walks up to a HANDSOME MAN already seated at a table for two.
 He gets up and gives her a hug.
 It's obvious they're well-acquainted.

 You think they're doing it?